 - The narrative is suitable for a young child.
 The book explains that the Crucifixion is a nailing of the cross with illustrations of the three crosses (see photo below).
 However, traumatic details are left out while giving room for the parent to have further discussion with their child.

 - I also appreciated that the author removed the commercialized aspect of the holiday and acknowledges why many children believe in the Easter bunny.

 - On the front and back covers, the pictures of the Easter egg and basket are misleading.
 Initially, I thought that the content would be focused on the secular traditions.

 - The book uses the phrase “滚蛋比赛 (gǔndàn bǐsài / Egg games)”.
 However, it would be preferable to say 滚鸡蛋比赛 (gǔnjīdàn bǐsài/ Chicken egg games) since 滚蛋 (gǔndàn) is a Chinese interjection meaning “Be gone!”, “Get out!”, or “Go to Hell!”

 While our family believes in focusing on the religious meaning of Easter, we also take part in some modern Easter activities.

-If you’re interested in more hands-on learning activities, click here!
+If you’re interested in more hands-on learning activities, explore our Multilingual Activities Library!

-To see more Chinese children’s book recommendations, click here!
+To see more Chinese children’s book recommendations, check out our Chinese book reviews!